 Konigssee has no hiking trails along its perimeter.
 You can only visit other parts of the lake like the Hirschau peninsula, Kassel (Alpine Pasture), and Salet (the link to Obersee) through the electric motorboats or hiking the mountains surrounding Konigssee.

-For boat rides, you can buy tickets on the counters near the lake’s docks.
+You can buy tickets on the counters near the lake’s docks for boat rides.
 You can check the official website of Konigssee for the prices, schedules, online tickets, and announcements.

 Berchtesgaden Scenic Spot #4: Jenner Aussichtsplattform